Polkadot-Blockchain-Academy/pba-content/syllabus/0-Internal_Faculty_Resources/7-Grading-scheme-slides.md

 ---
-title: Assessment and Grading Scheme
+title: Graded Assignments Scheme
 description: How and why the PBA creates and grades assessments
 duration: 30 minuets
 ---

 <!-- .slide: data-background-color="#4A2439" -->

-# Assessment and Grading Scheme
+# Graded Assignments Scheme

 ---v

 ## 🤷 Motivations from Faculty

 - Variability in educational standards/best practices for assignments & grading, leading to large subjectivity in scores awarded.
-- Workload is very high for manual grading of 50 to 100 students with very tight deadlines.
+- Workload is high for manual grading of 50 to 100 students with _very_ tight deadlines.

 Notes: